lynring24/lanyon/_posts/network/2017-11-16-Applications.md

  - IMAP
  - POP3
  - HTTP
+---

-## Domain Name system
+# Domain Name system
-What humans are familiar to is the domain name.
+What humans are familiar with is the domain name, not the host ip address.
+DNS is a distributed hierarchical database that converts domain name for computers.

+#### hierarchy
+ 0. root
+ 1. top level domain
+ 2. authentication dns
+ 3. local

+#### service of DNS
+ - resolve btw ipaddresss & domain name.
+ - mail server aliasing
+ - resolve name to canonical Name
+ - change name to host Name

+#### request method
+ - iterative query
+ local DNS asks by itself

+ - recursive query
+ local DNS asks root DNS and gets response from it
+---
+# Multimedia with Content Distribution Network